PakoPortalo/calculator/README.md

 🍏 We do it like this because is easy if you don't know about how to use docker, and with this way is less tricky to restart the calculator just following the step 2

-⚠️ Note: I did not program the Calculator but the NodeJS Server and the Docker Container If you want to thank the Calculator creator for his work, you can suscribe in his Youtube channel
+⚠️ Note ⚠️  I did not program the Calculator but the NodeJS Server and the Docker Container If you want to thank the Calculator creator for his work, you can suscribe in his Youtube channel

 https://www.youtube.com/watch?v=j59qQ7YWLxw